-Add a rental unit or a rental cottage on your property!
+Create a new income stream with a new rental unit on your property!

-Increase the value of your property with an Accessory Dwelling Unit.
-A new California law helps homeowners improve the use of their property with “Accessory Dwelling Units (ADU).
-This new law allows homeowners to add 500 to 1,200 square feet of rental space to their properties – the size varies based on local zoning ordinances and the size of your property.
+Create a new income stream and increase the value of your property with an Accessory Dwelling Unit.
+New California laws help homeowners improve the use of their property with “Accessory Dwelling Units (ADU).
+These new laws allow homeowners to add 500 to 1,200 square feet of rental space to their properties – the size varies based on local zoning ordinances and the size of your property.
 You can now add a rental unit to your home or build a separate rental structure on your property.

 New California laws also significantly expand the “Surplus Lands Act” requirements for local agencies to achieve more affordable housing on surplus publicly owned properties.

 These “Second Unit Ordinance” requirements vary by county, municipality, and whether the land is coastal property.
 As an example, click to review the San Mateo County’s Coastal Zone Policy.

 We build Accessory Dwelling Units, we help you select quality products and assist in selecting paint colors, tile, plumbing and lighting fixtures.
+We can build an ADU in your home as an extra room, in your garage, or as a detached Accessory Dwelling Unit.
 We do quality work and are never satisfied until you are.

 Navigate to our City pages to check out the rules and fees in your city to see if your property qualifies for an “Accessory Dwelling Unit.”

 San Francisco County: